-Frequently asked questions FOR NIMOCER
+Frequently asked questions for Nimodipine

-Nimodipine relaxes and widens the blood vessels so that blood can flow easily through them thereby improving the blood supply to the brain, and preventing vasospasm (reflex narrowing of blood vessels caused by bleeding)
+Nimocer relaxes and widens the blood vessels so that blood can flow easily through them thereby improving the blood supply to the brain, and preventing vasospasm (reflex narrowing of blood vessels caused by bleeding)

-Nimodipine is used to prevent further damage to/changes in brain function after subarachnoid haemorrhage (bleeding around the brain).
+Nimocer is used to prevent further damage to/changes in brain function after subarachnoid haemorrhage (bleeding around the brain).

 User Submitted Feedback For Nimocer 30mg Tablet

 Survey Participants: 1